-

 MaryPat Lohse, PhD

-MaryPat Lohse serves as the senior director of administration at TUSM.
+MaryPat Lohse serves as the interim executive associate dean at TUSM.
 With more than twenty-five years of experience in higher education, she serves as a member of the dean’s leadership team and provides hands-on leadership in the development and execution of core initiatives at the School of Medicine.
 Prior to joining Tufts, MaryPat worked at Lesley University, Brandeis University, Boston College, and Wheelock College.
 She holds a bachelor’s degree in English from Canisius College, a master’s degree in administration, planning, and social policy from Harvard University's Graduate School of Education, and a doctorate in higher education administration from Boston College.

-Interim Chair of Public Health & Community Medicine
+Chair and Professor of Public Health and Community Medicine

 Wayne J. Altman, MD, FAAFP